vermavinay982/age-gender-classifier-vggface/README.md

 ## Age and Gender via Transfer Learning - (on IMDB/ Wiki Dataset)
-This model is using classification approach.
-Trained on 22k images scrapped from wikipedia.
+This model is using *classification* approach.
+Trained on 22k images scrapped from Wikipedia.
 IMDB dataset is also attached and can be used similarly.

 ## Motivation
 General age prediction models uses regression based approach, that is sometimes not so accurate.
-Using the classification approach to find the age by not only using the max argument as we do.
+Using the *classification* approach to find the age by not only using the max argument as we do.
 Instead, Taking consideration all the prediction values to predict apparent age of the person.

-Similar to age prediction - gender prediction was done by creating binary layer.
+Similar to *Age prediction* - *Gender Prediction* was done by creating binary layer.

 ## Build status